 If you transfer records to a place of deposit the same arrangements should apply.
 The public record creating body is responsible for transporting records to the place of deposit and should consult with staff at the place of deposit on planning delivery.

-Guidance and forms for transfering paper records
+Guidance and forms for transferring paper records

 Transfer template (XLSX, 0.03 MB)